Adriankhl/relativitization/docs/design.md

 # Game flow
 * Mechanism(Parallel): Universe server modify players' data based on game mechanism, clean up eventData the produced command should execute on self and attached neighbor
-* Commands(Parallel): universe server execute commands based on the space-time interval
+* Commands: universe server execute commands based on the space-time interval
 * Check: e.g. player dead, new player
 * Clean up newPlayerList stored in PlayerData
 * Universe server update the universe data by replacing the latest slice